vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 seen in the published photograph \(Plate 6\), the medial ī  is of the curved rather than the circular type, and the top of the śa  is rather broader and definitely

 flat, another characteristic which may suggest ‘northern’ influence.
-Finally the da  is round, resembling the d

-. a  rather than the da  of the inscription published here.
+Finally the da  is round, resembling the ḍa  rather than the da  of the inscription published here.

 To conclude this note on palaeography, we believe that in this respect too this inscription proves itself to be unusual, showing a combination of characteristics which has not yet been found in any other Vākāṭaka inscriptioṇ The present